 The Multiplier dashboard gives users a snapshot of a variety of different metrics or goals.
 Source: Multiplier

-The EOR from Multiplier costs $400 per employee, per month, which includes instant employment contracts, payroll, payments, payslips, benefits, insurance, and 24/5 local support.
+Multiplier’s EOR pricing starts at $400 per employee, per month, which includes instant employment contracts, payroll, payments, payslips, benefits, insurance, and 24/5 local support.
+Some of these can also be paid for separately, including global payroll administration which starts from $20 per month, and employee insurance which starts at $20 per month.

 Contractors can be acquired for a tenth of the cost for employees: $40 per contractor, per month.
 These prices are typical for the industry, although the exact price will vary depending on the services included.